luigicaputi/luigicaputi.github.io/_pages/about.md

 <b>Recent and upcoming activities</b>

 From February 2025 to May 2025 I am vising the department of mathematics of <a href="https://www.sci.fukuoka-u.ac.jp/en/index.html"> Fukuoka University</a>.

+<a href="https://www.mca2025.org/event/9e9666dd-2643-423b-b343-91f10f36e686/mca-2025"> MCA 2025</a>: Mathematical Congress of the Americas 2025, Miami, July 21-25, 2025

+<a href="http://www.fields.utoronto.ca/activities/25-26/algebraic-topology"> Focus Program on Algebraic Topology In memory of Fred Cohen</a> at The Fields Institute for Research in Mathematical Sciences, Toronto, July 2-August 1, 2025

+<a href="https://sites.google.com/view/arrangement-days-in-osaka/"> Arrangement Days in Osaka</a>, Osaka, March 24-26, 2025

 <a href="http://www.crm.sns.it/event/532/index.html#title"> CATA II</a>: Combinatorial Algebraic Topology, and Applications II, Pisa, October 1-4, 2024